 Unlike many print-on-demand services, IngramSpark supports hardcover bookbinding in a variety of sizes, with or without a dust jacket.
 For traditional publishers, the hardcover represents the flagship edition of a given book; hardcore book collectors pursue first-edition hardcovers above all else.
 For debut books in most mainstream genres, the hardcover is typically released several months to a year before the paperback, in order to maximize sales to the portion of the market most dedicated to buying that particular title—this practice has become increasingly popular with ambitious indie publishers, thanks in large part to the advent of affordable print-on-demand hardcover binding.

 Most debut fiction titles first appear on bookstore shelves as a cloth bound hardcover with a dust jacket— likewise for debut titles in the history, biography, science, and social studies genres.
-IngramSpark cloth-binds with either blue or gray fabric, with the option of embossing the spine of one’s book with the title and author name in gold lettering.
-The dust jacket wraps around the rigid cover, with inside flaps on the left and right typically used for the book’s synopsis and author bio, respectively.
+IngramSpark’s Digital Cloth™ cover is available in either blue or gray with or without a dust jacket, and with the option to supply text that will be printed on the spine.
+The dust jacket wraps around the rigid cover, with inside flaps on the left and right typically used for the book description and author bio, respectively.

 One thing to keep in mind when designing cover images for these formats is the extra bleed space required by hardcover templates, due to the paper cover wrapping around the cardboard coverstock.
 In the case of cloth bound cover spreads, the extra space afforded by the flaps of the dust jacket gives much more room for extra artwork or positive reviews recommending the book to readers.